-'''

-$php bin/php/ezcache.php --clear-all
+\$php bin/php/ezcache.php --clear-all

-'''

 Note that "\$php" should be replaced by the path to your php executable.

-If you configure multiple servers, execute the command from each server.
+If you configured multiple servers, execute the command from each server node in order to clear the local caches for each one.